microsoft/dicom-server/docs/tutorials/use-the-medical-imaging-server-apis.md

 Postman is an excellent tool for designing, building and testing REST APIs.
 [Download Postman](https://www.postman.com/downloads/) to get started.
 You can learn how to effectively use Postman at the [Postman learning site](https://learning.postman.com/).

-One important caveat with Postman and the DICOMweb&trade; standard: Postman cannot support uploading DICOM files using the approach defined in the DICOM standard.
+One important caveat with Postman and the DICOMweb&trade; Standard: Postman cannot support uploading DICOM files using the approach defined in the DICOM standard.
 This is because Postman cannot support custom separators in a multipart/related POST request.
 For more information, please see [https://github.com/postmanlabs/postman-app-support/issues/576](https://github.com/postmanlabs/postman-app-support/issues/576) for more information on this bug.
 Thus all examples in the Postman collection for uploading DICOM documents are prefixed with [will not work - see description].
 However, they are included for completeness.

 To use the Postman collection, you'll need to download the collection locally and import the collection through Postman, which are available here: [Postman Collection Examples](../resources/Conformance-as-Postman.postman_collection.json).